MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-security.md

 ##### OAuth

-OAuth (Open Authorization) is a web standard which provides a process for end-users to authorize third-party access to their server resources without sharing credentials.
+OAuth (Open Authorization) is a web standard which provides a process for end users to authorize third-party access to their server resources without sharing credentials.
 More information can be found at:

 - [OAuth (Wikipedia)](http://en.wikipedia.org/wiki/OAuth)
 - [OAuth.net](http://oauth.net/)

 Although the exact encryption method varies browser by browser, Mover requires strong TLS encryption between Mover and the user for the initial authorization.
-All our OAuth token exchanges use TLS v1.2 to connect to the authorizing server.
+All our OAuth token exchanges use TLS 1.2 to connect to the authorizing server.
 OAuth will allow the user to deny Mover access to the third-party service at any time by revoking our token.

 ##### Direct password or key collection